Not filing Form 5472 costs $25,000 per year. We file it for $299.

 A passive-investor LLC files the same paperwork as any other foreign-owned SMLLC, so the price should be the same too.
 For a flat $299, we prepare the pro forma Form 1120 with Form 5472, review the contributions and distributions, and file it by mail or fax — keeping your $25,000 exposure off the table.
 That is $248 less than form5472.online and a fraction of the annual-compliance plans investors are often upsold elsewhere.

-If your money sits in stocks or property rather than an operating business, you can still apply in a few minutes and hand the filing to a specialist.
+If your money sits in property, stocks, or crypto rather than an operating business, you can still apply in a few minutes and hand the filing to a specialist.

 Frequently asked questions